Cowbuddy/GitGuide/README.md

 status - Status allows for you to check what files you added for git to check and in addition to that which ones have been updated/commited to git checkout - Used to swich between branches, but if you want to make a new branch type "git checkout -b nameOfBranch" reset - If you make an accidental add you can do 'git reset' to unadd them.
-If you do an accidental commit you can do 'git reset HEAD~1' to uncommit and unadd them
+If you do an accidental commit you can do 'git reset HEAD~1' to uncommit and unadd them merge - git merge allows you tolocally merge branching together (example: git merge branchYouWantToMergeWith)

 ## How to connect Github starting locally

 Say you've created a project locally not knowing anything about git, but now want to implement it into your project to have consistent updates.
 Simply, create a repo on Github with the same name, then get the ssh.
 Next on your local device init your repo as a git repo and then add a remote repo with the following command ("git remote add origin 'ssh here'")

 ## Git Branching

 Three main types of branches, master, hotfix, and feature.
 These branches usually get merged back into the master branch.
+There can be issues when merging branches.